peter-kehl/Practice/README.md

-# Practice
-Data structures and algorithms in Java
+Data Structures, algorithms and examples in Java 8